 The number of restaurants in Norway is rising, and offer almost every kind of national food culture.

 Norwegian cuisine has also regained its status – from Maemo in Oslo to Lysverket in Bergen.
-The new Norwegian cuisine is often the focus on taking a fresh approach to local ingredients – especially seafood delicacies.
+The new Norwegian cuisine often focuses on taking a fresh approach to local ingredients – especially seafood delicacies.

-Like other Scandinavian cuisines, Norwegian food varies from traditional salted and dried dishes that recall the days before refrigeration, through to modern ‘New Nordic’ fine dining.
+Like other Scandinavian cuisines, Norwegian food varies from traditional salted and dried dishes that recall the days before refrigeration to modern ‘New Nordic’ fine dining.